ablomm/ablomm-cpu/docs/assembler/imports-and-exports.md

 ### Inline Exports

-You may also prepend the constant or label declaration with the keyword `export`, this works the same as an export statement, but is more concise:
+You may also prepend the assignment or label declaration with the keyword `export`, this works the same as an export statement, but is more concise:

 ```asm
 export value = 123;